 My First Time Taking Pre Workout

-Was incredible.
-Like I said, I suck at running.
-I normally set the pace on 7.5kmph and manage around 10 minutes.
-But something kept driving me to do more, after a minute on 7.5kmph I upped it to 8.5kmph.
+Was amazing.
+And 100% my best workout.
+Normally I set the pace at 7.5kmph and then fight boredom for around 10 minutes.
+But this time, something kept driving me to do more, after a minute on 7.5kmph I upped it to 8.5kmph.
 I’d never continually run at this pace, not for a long period of time.
 I did it for 4km.
 FOUR WHOLE KILOMETERS!
 That was a pretty big achievement to me.
 I did have to drop it down after 4 back to 7.5 as I got wind pain (pretty inconvenient time to be holding in trumps tbh!).
 So after jogging on 7.5 for a little while, I still had tonnes of energy and decided to spend the last km completing intervals between 7.5kmph and 11.5kmph.
 I even jogged uphill as part of my cool down.
 I honestly have never felt so focused, motivated and alive during a workout.

 I even jogged uphill as part of my cool down.
 I honestly have never felt so focused, motivated and alive during a workout.